9/11 truth movement: History

 In 2006, Steven E. Jones, who became a leading advocate of the demolition theory, published the paper "Why Indeed Did the WTC Buildings Completely Collapse?".
 He was placed on paid leave by Brigham Young University following what they described as Jones's "increasingly speculative and accusatory" statements in September 2006, pending a review of his statements and research.
 Six weeks later, Jones retired from the university.
 Skepticism arose as to the scientific claims made by Jones and the efficacy of the peer-review process involved in the publication of his hypotheses, and conspiracy theorists responded to criticism by positing still more elaborate ostensible cover-ups.

-In the same year, 61 legislators in the U.S. state of Wisconsin signed a petition calling for the dismissal of a University of Wisconsin lecturer Kevin Barrett, after he joined the group Scholars for 9/11 Truth.
+In the same year, 61 legislators in the US state of Wisconsin signed a petition calling for the dismissal of a University of Wisconsin lecturer Kevin Barrett, after he joined the group Scholars for 9/11 Truth.
 Citing academic freedom, the university provost declined to take action against Barrett.

-Several organizations of family members of people who have died in the attacks are calling for an independent investigation into the attacks.
+Several organizations of family members of people who have died in the attacks have called for an independent investigation into the attacks.
 In 2009, a group of people, including 9/11 truth activist Lorie Van Auken and others who have lost friends or relatives in the attack, appealed to the City of New York to investigate the disaster.
 The New York City Coalition for Accountability Now collected signatures to require the New York City Council to place the creation of an investigating commission on the November 2009 election ballot.
 The group collected more than enough signatures to put the proposal before the voters, but New York Supreme Court Justice Edward Lehner stated that the petition overstepped what is allowable by city law, and ruled that, despite wording in the petition to allow for elements ruled invalid to be stricken, it would not be allowed to appear on the ballot.